eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">VCR_09<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If a technical PID or attestation is revocable, the PID Provider or Attestation Provider SHALL revoke that PID or attestation if the value of one or more of the attributes in the corresponding logical PID or attestation was changed (including attributes being added or deleted) and it is still valid for at least 24 hours.
+If a technical PID or attestation is revocable, the PID Provider or Attestation Provider SHALL revoke that PID or attestation if the value of one or more of the attributes in the corresponding logical PID or attestation was changed (including attributes being added or deleted) and the technical PID or attestation is still valid for at least 24 hours.
 Subsequently, if the User's contact details are known, the PID Provider or Attestation Provider SHOULD, via an out-of-band manner, notify the User about the revocation and ask the User to request re-issuance of the PID or attestation using their Wallet Unit.

-*Note: If the value of the attributes is determined by a party different from the Provider, such as an Authentic Source, the Provider is responsible for ensuring that this third party notifies them about such changes.*
+*Note: If the value of the attributes is determined by a party different from the PID Provider or Attestation Provider, such as an Authentic Source, the Provider is responsible for ensuring that this third party notifies them about such changes.*

 </div>
 </div>